Ayush-1903/PlanIt/README.md

 # TodoList
-This ia a Simple Online Planner and Todolist manager based on both App and Web.
+This is a Simple Online Planner and Todolist manager based on both App and Web.